popsps/SWE645-group-project/README.md

 ![Jenkins-build](images/jenkins-build.jpg)

-After we configure the Jenkins we can push new changes to Github and it will build and image based on `Dockefile` then push it to the Ducker Hub.
+After we configure the Jenkins we can push new changes to Github and it will build an image based on `Dockefile` then push it to the Ducker Hub.
 Finally we build 4 pods using `docker-compose.yml` we have provided.

 ## Verification